dmarx/bench-warmers/identity_grokking_dynamics.md

 can probably just use a VQA like BLIP2 or BEiT3 for a lot of what i'm after

 or relatedly, there are booru tagging models that might give me some useful stuff

+## attribute extraction

+could use low-bias names to generate images with fixed attributes, then train attribute extraction from DINO embeddings of the images or from some other general-purpose representation.